 In very simple terms, it is an element that indicates a story.
 In the modern world of design, symbols are very important.
 This is because companies and brands want recognition for what they represent, rather than who they are.

 Logo Designers create symbols that tell a story.
 They make sure that the symbols which you are using are not just pretty objects, but also convey a concise message.

 LOGO DESIGN EXAMPLES

 Whether you call it logo design, design logo, graphic design logo or brand logo design – essentially it is all the same thing.
 You can see some LOGO DESIGN EXAMPLES HERE.

 THE PERFECT LOGO DESIGN

 In designing logos, what is perfect for one business is probably wrong for another.
 Indeed, no two logos should be the same or even similar, because one of the principal purposes of a logo is to differentiate a business, product or service from the crowd and make it instantly recognisable wherever and whenever it is seen.

-At Propel we are at pains to stop clients straying into ‘me too’ territory.
-There’s a terrible temptation to imitate a successful rival, but all you’re doing is reminding people of your rival, and causing confusion.
+At Propel, we are at pains to stop clients straying into ‘me too’ territory.
+There’s a terrible temptation to imitate a successful rival, but all you’re doing is reminding people of your competitor and causing confusion.
 Originality is hard to come by, but it can be done – especially with the help of a professional logo designer – and it is worth the effort.
 Your logo design should be as individual as you are.

 WHAT IS THE BEST WAY TO CREATE THE PERFECT LOGO?

-All we can say at Propel, in answer to that all too common question, and with over thirty years’ hard-won experience behind us, is always hire the best logo designer that your budget will allow.
+All we can say at Propel, in answer to this all-too-common question, and with over thirty years’ of hard-won experience behind us, that always hire the best logo designer that your budget allows.
 It will ultimately pay dividends in the long run.